CodeKrakken/magic-money-tree/README.md

 Built with TypeScript and the good old MERN stack (Mongo, Express, React, Node).
 There is currently no AI involved but it is possible that including AI would be beneficial.

-It has been running on Heroku without error since April 2025.

 To install
 ----------